 Visit a Modern Medical Facility

-The Radiology Clinic, a state-of-the-art medical facility, serves residents of Rockville MD and surrounding areas such as Germantown MD.
+The Radiology Clinic, a state-of-the-art medical facility, serves residents of Rockville and Germantown MD, and surrounding areas.
 Patients can request scheduled appointments or arrive during business hours for a walk-in appointment.
 By visiting this medical facility’s website, it is easy to print out the forms needed by office staff before arriving to make the process of obtaining a digital x-ray faster.

 Select a Radiology Clinic That Has Expert Medical Staff